• Skip to primary navigation

 Flaky Butter and Lard Pie Crust (Easy Recipe)

-Published: Jun 2, 2020 · Modified: Jan 14, 2025 by Kelly · This post may contain affiliate links · 3 Comments
+Modified: Feb 6, 2026 by Kelly Leding · This post may contain affiliate links · 3 Comments

 This easy pie crust recipe features lard and butter for the most consistently tender results!
-In this ultimate pie dough tutorial, you'll learn all the secrets to achieving the flakiest layers whether you're making sweet dessert pies, quiche, or savory turkey or chicken pot pies.
+In this ultimate pie dough tutorial, you'll learn all the secrets to achieving the flakiest layers, whether you're making sweet dessert pies, quiche, or savory turkey or chicken pot pies.
 Plus, it's a time-tested recipe that's perfect even for beginner bakers!

 A beautiful easy apple pie recipe with lattice crust top just before baking.